xavier-kong/productify/Planning.md

 Key features include:

--   Automatic scheduling of tasks based on progress of current tasks -
+-   Automatic scheduling/rescheduling of tasks based on progress of current tasks and priority
+-   Easy capture and planning of future tasks.
+-   Unified to-do list and calender view (daily/weekly/monthly/yearly) options

 ## <a name="context"></a>Context